This Is Elder Abuse: Types, Warning Signs, and How to Report It

 Have any types of elder abuse ever affected you or anyone you know?
 Have you ever suspected that you or a vulnerable senior in your life might be suffering from neglect or mistreatment?
 Do you feel conflicted, afraid, embarrassed, or unsure of what to do about it?
 Each day, millions of older people in America and around the world are negatively impacted by elder abuse.
 It's an ugly problem that needs to be better understood and taken more seriously by everyone, in every community.
 Nobody deserves to be neglected, exploited, or abused.

 Unfortunately, the warning signs of abuse are often missed, ignored, or rationalized away—even by well-meaning people.
 In fact, it's likely that most cases of elder mistreatment go unreported, which means that Adult Protective Services, law enforcement agencies, and other relevant authorities often don't get the chance to intervene on behalf of seniors who need help.
 As a result, countless older adults experience a poorer quality of life and worse health outcomes than they otherwise would.
-(For victims of elder abuse, the risk of death is estimated to be three times higher than for seniors who haven't been abused, according to the National Center on Elder Abuse.)
+(For victims of elder abuse, the risk of premature death is estimated to be three times higher than for seniors who haven't been abused, according to the U.S. Department of Justice.)

 By learning more about this subject, you can better protect yourself or those you care about.
 Plus, our communities need more advocates for the elderly.
 People like you can be lights who shine hope in the darkness and help create positive change.
 This article will teach you what constitutes abuse and neglect, who and what to pay attention to, how to report elder abuse, and how to potentially prevent it from happening.